malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 [WITHIN FIRST OR SECOND PHENOMENA SECTION?]
 It seems quite clear that there are portions of data processing within our brain that we are conscious of, other data states and processing that we are not aware of.
 Why, do we experience a particular subset of data processing as consciousness?
 It turns out that the boundary and content of what we can conclude as consciousness is dictated by what is representable within the model, and what processing can be performed against that model.

+## Memories
+I think some researchers have suggested that the perception of consciousness is an artefact of memory.
+Specifically, that our memory is used to construct a representation of recent thoughts.
+In doing so, the memory of independently produced thoughts become modelled as a continuous stream.
+This is assumed to operate in the same way that we perceive vision as a smooth visual field of uniform resolution whereas in reality we physically see only a tiny fraction of the scene in front of us at any point in time.
+The assumption is that the presence of this smoothed out memory of apparently continuous thoughts tricks us into thinking we are conscious.

+In contrast, I don't see that explanation as adding much to the whole solution.
+While it is probably true that our memory of past thoughts creates a simplified 'smoothed out' representation, it doesn't answer why we conclude ourselves as conscious from that data, and it isn't necessary to reach the conclusion of consciousness.
+So rather than being core to the explanation, I see it as just yet another example of the result of the visceral loop.

 # Open Questions

 Like any theory being developed, there are a number of questions remaining.
 At the most basic level, there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
 As our understanding of neuroscience improves, we will be able to narrow down the range of possible explanations.

 Clearly, the theory needs more corroborating evidence in order for us to confirm whether it is indeed correct.
 Much of that will come from two particular sources: i) further understanding of neuroscience, and ii) learnings from attempting to build an artificial consciousness.